lgraff/lgraff-12704_Final_Project/index.md

 ## Final Setup

-Our final code called "combined_sensors.py" can be found in the Github repository.
+Our final code called "combined_sensors.py" can be found in the Github repository [here](https://github.com/lgraff/lgraff-12740_Final_Project/blob/main/combined_sensors.py).

 **Physical Setup:** the setup sketch in Figure 1 was materialized as can be seen in Figure 11.